-Your daytime eating habits play a role in how well you sleep, especially in the hours before bedtime.
+Your daytime eating habits play a role in how well you sleep, timing food for better sleep is especially important in the hours before bedtime.

 Focus on a heart-healthy diet.
 It’s your overall eating patterns rather than specific foods that can make the biggest difference to your quality of sleep, as well as your overall health.
-Eating a Mediterranean-type diet rich in vegetables, fruit, and healthy fats—and limited amounts of red meat—may help you to fall asleep faster and stay asleep for longer.
+Food for better sleep could be a Mediterranean-type diet rich in vegetables, fruit, and healthy fats—and limited amounts of red meat—may help you to fall asleep faster and stay asleep for longer.

 Cut back on sugary foods and refined carbs.
-Eating lots of sugar and refined carbs such as white bread, white rice, and pasta during the day can trigger wakefulness at night and pull you out of the deep, restorative stages of sleep.
+How to sleep better at night after eating lots of sugar and refined carbs such as white bread, white rice, and pasta during the day?
+These foods can trigger wakefulness at night and pull you out of the deep, restorative stages of sleep.

 Limit caffeine and nicotine.
 You might be surprised to know that caffeine can cause sleep problems up to ten to twelve hours after drinking it!
-Similarly, smoking is another stimulant that can disrupt your sleep, especially if you smoke close to bedtime.
+Similarly, smoking is another stimulant that can disrupt your sleep quality, especially if you smoke close to bedtime.